-We reviewed many different Cuisinart coffee makers and made a list of what we believe to be the top five available.
+To help you shop, we reviewed many different Cuisinart coffee makers and made a list of our five favorites.
 We will go over the good and the not-so-good of each one so that you can know what you’ll be getting before you make a purchase.

 |Cuisinart DCC-3200 14-Cup Coffee Maker|